DIAGNijmegen/opencxr/README.md

   This algorithm may work on AP images but is not trained or tested on them.

 * #### Heart Segmentation:
-  Given a PA chest X-ray this algorithm will provide a segmentation of the heart as a binary image This algorithm may work on AP images but is not trained or tested on them.
+  Given a PA chest X-ray this algorithm will provide a segmentation of the heart as a binary image.
+  This algorithm may work on AP images but is not trained or tested on them.

 * #### Chest X-ray standardization: